ibm-cloud-docs/vmwaresolutions/services/htcc_ordering.md

 ---

 {:external: target="_blank" .external}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # Ordering HyTrust CloudControl
 {: #htcc_ordering}

-You can add the HyTrust® CloudControl™ service (with an HA pair of HyTrust DataControl® appliances included) to a new VMware vCenter Server® instance.
-You can also add the service to your existing vCenter Server instance.
+You can add the HyTrust® CloudControl™ service (with an HA pair of HyTrust DataControl® appliances included) to a new VMware vCenter Server® with NSX-T instance.
+You can also add the service to your existing vCenter Server with NSX-T instance.

-The following versions of the HyTrust CloudControl service are installed, based on the NSX networking solution type of your instance:

-* 5.6 for vCenter Server with NSX-V
-* 6.2 for vCenter Server with NSX-T

 ## Ordering HyTrust CloudControl for a new instance
 {: #htcc_ordering-new}